Greetings from CS!

 GREETINGS FROM THE COMPUTER SCHOOL

-Welcome to the 2022-2023 school year, one that will build on last year's theme of Empowerment and expand our sense of Community - this year's school-wide theme is Resilience, and we will discover more about building our resilience, supporting one another, and becoming stronger as individuals and a community.
-The all-community read, My Brigadista Year, among our other Summer Reading choices, helped us explore how we can empower ourselves and others, and how we can navigate all of our challenges in the face of adversity big and small.
+Welcome to the 2023-2024 school year!
+This year's school-wide theme is Resilience, and we will discover more about building our resilience, supporting one another, and becoming stronger as individuals and a community.
+The all-community read, Out of My Mind, among our other Summer Reading choices, helped us explore our inner strength, how we can empower ourselves and others, and how we can navigate all of our challenges in the face of adversity big and small.
 Throughout the year we will be revisiting the theme through writing prompts, activities, conversations, projects, community building, and much more.

 To begin walking down the same path, we will begin the year connecting our community through summer reading discussion groups, our first All School Meeting, and Curriculum Night.
 We'll break the ice, show school spirit, and review how our classes will work.
 We will also schedule Listening Conferences with parents and guardians so we can get to know you and your children better.
 We will plan more events, both live and virtual, that will get us grounded as we forge ahead through the middle school universe!

 Learning Outside the Classroom (stay tuned for an update!)